LederWorks/myrepos/.github/instructions/terraform.instructions.md

 ---
 # Terraform Module Development Guidelines

-{% if repository.has_infra %}
-This document outlines comprehensive guidelines for Terraform module development in {{ repository.name }}, covering infrastructure as code best practices, module design patterns, and enterprise-grade development standards.
-{% endif %}

 ## Documentation Standards

 - Write clear and concise documentation for all changes in CHANGELOG.md using conventional format: FEATURES, ENHANCEMENTS, BUG FIXES